-A military letter of recommendation is a special letter which is intended to increase the likelihood that a person may be accepted in any military installation.
+A military letter of recommendation is a special letter that is intended to increase the likelihood that a person may be accepted into any military installation.
 Examples of these include special programs and military academies.
-The letter may also be drafted to request for a medal or a military award.
+The letter may also be drafted to request a medal or a military award.

 When is the “Military Letter of Recommendation” used?

 As noted above, these letters come in to vouch for a candidate’s suitability for joining and undertaking some military training.
 For this reason, the letter is used extensively by military academies to understand the qualifications of a candidate in greater detail.

 To be able to arrive at a more favorable verdict, the award panelists will rely heavily on the letters of recommendation alongside other qualifications.
 These letters are mostly used to break ties when the candidates have almost all the qualifications in common.

 The various military units will also find this letter quite suited for their use.
 Examples of these units are the navy, marines, the army, and the air force.
 They rely on these letters to ascertain whether the applicant is indeed suited for and has what it takes to perform well in these units.